SaminOz/redis-random-data-generator/README.md

    file.

  * This (config.json) file is automatically generated on running
-   npm install generator and will default to 127.0.0.1:6379 change
-   the settings to suit your setup.
-If the file gets deleted the
-   local default setting will be used.
+   npm install redis-random-data-generator and will default to 127.0.0.1:6379 change  the settings to suit your setup.
+If the file gets deleted the local default setting will be used.

  * There is no provision yet for an array of <types> so if you
    require various entries you will need to run the command several